 Other features that you may find useful include a power-on light so that you know when the soleplate is hot and a thermostat as it allows for precision control on a variety of fabrics.
-Additionally a transparent reservoir helps to see how much water is remaining while a removable water tank design, allows you to refill without spilling.
+Additionally, a transparent reservoir helps to see how much water is remaining while a removable water tank design, allows you to refill without spilling.
 You may also like to consider an iron with a wraparound cord storage that clips in securely for convenience.
 There are also cordless irons that allow you to iron in any direction with ease but the downfall is that some struggle to maintain consistent heat before needing to recharge.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
-The ratings table is first sorted by star ratings and then alphabetically.
+The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Appliances - June 4th

 What is a condenser clothes dryer?
 How do they work?
 Find out everything you need to know about condenser clothes dryers at Canstar Blue.– Read more